-Now the question is: how do we ensure that two schedules leave the DB in the same final state without running through the entire schedule to see what the result is?
-We can do this by looking for conflicting operations, which are operations that are from different transactions on the same object and at least one of them is a write.
-Then we check if the two schedules have every pair of conflicting operations ordered in the same way to conclude whether or not the DB ends up in the same final state - if so, these schedules are said to be conflict equivalent.
+Now the question is: how do we ensure that two schedules leave the database in the same final state without running through the entire schedule to see what the result is?
+We can do this by looking for conflicting operations.
+For two operations to conflict they must satisfy the following three rules:

+- 1. the operations are from different transactions - 2. both operations operate on the same resource - 3. at least one operation is a write

+We then check if the two schedules order every pair of conflicting operations in the same way.
+If they do, we know for sure that the database will end up in the same final state.
+When two schedules order their conflicting operations in the same way the schedules are said to be conflict equivalent, a stronger condition than being equivalent.

-Now that we have a way of ensuring that two schedules leave the DB in the same final state, we can check if a schedule is conflict equivalent to a serial schedule without running through the entire schedule.
+Now that we have a way of ensuring that two schedules leave the database in the same final state, we can check if a schedule is conflict equivalent to a serial schedule without running through the entire schedule.
 We call a schedule that is conflict equivalent to some serial schedule conflict serializable.
 Note: if a schedule S is conflict serializable then it implies that is serializable.2.